Facing (machining): Face milling operation

 Facing on a milling machine is the process of cutting a flat surface perpendicular to the axes of the milling cutter.
 This process removes the material by rotating the facing tool in the counterclockwise direction as the table feeds the work piece across the cutter.
 Face milling can be achieved with an end mill, but is often done with a face mill, shell mill or a fly cutter.
 Face milling can be done in both manual machining and CNC machining.
 To obtain a smoother surface finish it is best to let the machine feed the table.
 Newer manual milling machines and CNC machines will have this option, but older milling machines will not.
-When available, use the machine feed instead of manually feeding the part.
-This will provide an optimal surface finish due to the constant feed maintained by the mill.
 Hand feeding the table will allow human error into the process.
 Machinists also have the option to take roughing cuts and finish cuts.
 Factors that affect the quality and effectiveness of facing operations on the mill are speeds and feeds, material hardness, cutter size, and how the part is being clamped down.

 Spotfacing is the facing of spots (localized areas), such as the bearing surfaces on which bolt heads or washers will sit.